soloidx/test_ml_task/README.md

 - You are not expected to work on ML model performance
 - Model and data have to be fetched online (instead of downloading it to your local machine)

-By the end of this task we would like to see, what is a good looking code in your opinion and how much can you optimise latency.
+By the end of this task we would like to see, what is a good looking code in your opinion and how much can you optimize latency.

 Feel free to play around with the code as much as you like, but in the end we want to see: